-Dr. Kohli has held visiting positions at the MIT Sloan School of Management, National University of Singapore, City University of Hong Kong, as an Erskine fellow at the University of Canterbury, New Zealand.
+Dr. Kohli has held visiting positions at the MIT Sloan School of Management, Tsinghua University, RWTH Germany, National University of Singapore, City University of Hong Kong, as an Erskine fellow at the University of Canterbury, New Zealand.
 He was a visiting Gillings Fellow at the Judge Business School, University of Cambridge, England.

 For over 15 years, Dr. Kohli has worked or consulted with IBM Global Services, SAS Corporation, United Parcel Service, Encana Oil & Gas (USA) Inc., AM General, MCI Telecommunications, Westinghouse Electronics, Wipro Corporation and Godrej Industries, in addition to several healthcare organizations.
 Dr. Kohli has served on the Board of Trustees of The Montessori Academy at Edison Lakes, Mishawaka.
 Prior to joining full-time academia in 2001, he was a Project Leader in Decision Support Services at Trinity Health.